Dispatch a Kata Session From a Teams Mention

 -

-CallbackRegistry.consume(token)atomically looks up and deletes the registry entry.
+terminalpayload consumes the token (CallbackRegistry.consume(token)atomically looks up and deletes the registry entry); a streamed payload only peeks, leaving the token valid for the run's later callbacks.
 Unknown or expired tokens return 404 and nothing is posted. -

 Acknowledgement.finish(token)stops the typing ticker and removes thelikereaction from the user's message. -